finbourne/lusid-sdk-python/README.md

     print(luid_to_name[holding.instrument_uid], holding.units, holding.cost.amount)
 ```

+## Preview and Non-Preview SDKs

+We publish two versions of the Python SDK:

+* lusid-sdk-python (this one) - supports `Production` and `Early Access` API endpoints
+* [lusid-sdk-python-preview](https://github.com/finbourne/lusid-sdk-python-preview) - supports `Production`, `Early Access`, `Beta` and `Experimental` API endpoints.

+For more details on API endpoint categories, see [What is the LUSID feature release lifecycle?](https://support.lusid.com/knowledgebase/article/KA-01786/en-us).
+To find out which category an API endpoint falls into, see [LUSID API Documentation](https://www.lusid.com/api/swagger/index.html).

+> If you install both `lusid-sdk-python` and `lusid-sdk-python-preview`, calling `import lusid` will refer to `lusid-sdk-python`.

 ## Manually building the SDK

 A pre-generated version of the latest SDK is included in the `sdk` folder.